farhad-dalirani/Controllable-Face-Generation-VAE/README.md

 </p>

 # To Do
-- Replace the model with a more sophisticated one to obtain better results with higher accuracy.
+- Replace the model with a more sophisticated one to obtain better results with higher quality.
+- Increase resolution of generated images after replacing current neural network.
 - Investigate the MS-Celeb-1M (MS1M) dataset after upgrading the model architecture.

 # Notice